thirdtank/brut/brutrb.com/javascript.md

 ## Testing

 Client-side behavior is best tested with end-to-end tests, however you can simplify your end-to-end tests by creating unit tests of your custom elements.
-BrutJS provides support for this.
-TBD LINK.
+[BrutJS provides limited support for this](/brut-js/api/module-testing.html)

 ## Recommended Practices

 Brut encourages you to use HTML custom elements as progressive enhancements over server-generated views.
 This sort of client-side code will age well.
 The toolchain and dependencies are minimal, so you will not have to worry too much about code written this way.

 It *will* be lower level and more verbose than existing frameworks.
 We would argue that it is not significantly more difficult and the sustainability is worth it.

 ## Technical Notes